The Longest Running Mini Volleyball Program in Canada!!

 The VW Mini-Volleyball Program is separated into three distinctive fall, winter and spring seasons.
 All three seasons are run as development camps with an instructor and parents are invited to assist and toss balls or otherwise help with drills.
 Each session ends with some team play and teams are informal; determined at each session.
 Every season ends with an organized tournament at which point athletes are placed on a team and can measure their development against that of others.
 Food, refreshments, awards and prizes are provided to everyone.

-Mini-volleyball is a game for children 6-11 years of age.
-It is a co-ed 3-on-3 or 4-on-4 game played on badminton courts.
+Mini-volleyball is a co-ed 3-on-3 or 4-on-4 game played on badminton courts.
 The nets are raised to 6’ with an extension pole.
 These changes provide younger players with a better opportunity to develop the skills of volleyball while experiencing some much needed success.